• Skip to primary navigation

 March 24, 2016

 I am a big fan of gardening and I always have lots of gardening projects going on with the children at Le Chemin ABA – outside in our courtyard garden, in our window boxes and in our indoor herb garden.
+I recently fell in love with teacup gardening.

 The children love learning about different plants, and especially getting to participate in all of the sensory fun of touching the dirt and planting the plants!
 Watering our plants is one of the children’s daily functional activities, along with feeding the therapy dogs and changing the paper towel rolls in each of the rooms of our learning house.
 Learn more about engaging your kids in functional activities in my blog post, functional learning activities for children with autism.